Attitude and Expectations

 When it’s raining, socialising in the huts can be the best form of entertainment.
 You will meet a strange mix of people, from media stars to penniless (and virtually foodless) backpackers, from senior politicians to hairy weirdos from somewhere in deepest Tasmania.
 You can find out all sorts of things about the track, other walks in Tasmania and well beyond, other places, other people’s jobs and so on.
 Even when it's not raining, you will probably find yourself travelling along the track with the same group of people each day and night, so it can be worth getting to know them a little.
 There are often things you can do for each other.
 One person has a pair of scissors, another has string, one has a needle and thread, another has the pliers needed to use the needle to sew up a pack or a boot.
 Need something, just ask.

 You will benefit from being able to light a fire.
-Kia Ora, Windy Ridge and Narcissus all have coal stoves.
+Apparently most of the coal stoves have now been removed.
+This will no doubt mean some huts are colder.
+If you find a hut with coal, good luck.
 They’re great once you’ve got them going.
 There are instructions in the huts, but they can be finicky.
-I think the Kia-Ora one is trickiest.
 You really do need to get a good little blaze going in some wood kindling.
 Make sure there’s enough and always collect a load for the next group who come along and need to light a fire.
 Make sure you have some dry paper or a fire lighter.
 Paper is fine.
 I used my bus booking confirmation from the Launceston to Cradle leg, but track notes for the earlier part of the walk will also work fine.
 I did find that printer/copier paper wasn’t completely dry when I came to use it.
 I think carefully dried and protected newspaper or even clothes-dryer lint might have been better.
 Make sure you empty the ash drawer – if this clogs up the fire starts to work less well, and you won’t be able to properly control it to a low heat.
 Make sure you have and use small pieces of coal at first, they really do catch quicker.
 Make sure you keep it going once you’ve started it – otherwise you’re back to square one.
 Finally, don’t use them when it’s not necessary.

 Just getting out and about